jsphnecclia/macfeh/README.md

 Like feh, but on macOS

-Commented out aspect ratio line to play better with tiling wm
+* Commented out aspect ratio line to play better with tiling wm
+* Set up a cute lil' icon

 ## Requirements
 macOS 10.11+ (tested on 10.12)